mopidy/mopidy/docs/installation/libspotify.rst

 libspotify installation
 ***********************

-As an alternative to the despotify backend, we are working on a `libspotify <http://developer.spotify.com/en/libspotify/overview/>`_ backend.
+We are working on a
+`libspotify <http://developer.spotify.com/en/libspotify/overview/>`_ backend.
 To use the libspotify backend you must install libspotify and `pyspotify <http://github.com/winjer/pyspotify>`_.